 NOTE: Clause 6.1.2.3 has provided mapping to the use case defined in TR 23.700-95 [3].

-Editor's Note: Evaluation of alignment of the solution architecture with OAuth is FFS.

-Editor's Note: Further evaluation is FFS

-Editor's Note: Evaluation on sharing user credential to application client is FFS.

-Editor's Note: Evaluation on user authentication is FFS.

 6.2 Solution #2: Authentication using OpenID Connect

 6.2.1 Introduction

 Authentication of the UE can be performed by including an OpenID Connect identity token.
 In OpenID Connect, the authorization server is usually also the OpenID provider.
 This solution separates these roles into the authorization function (AZF) and the authentication function (ANF).